potter0815/statsd-deployment/README.md

 The Graphite web app is set up to run behind nginx.
 The process is managed by [supervisor](http://supervisord.org/) and [gunicorn](http://gunicorn.org/).

-An application is running at /stats/ for managing static dashboards easily.
+An application from the dashboard folder is running at /stats/ for managing static dashboards easily.